Objectives

 News and Events

-Several long-standing members of the Gatwick Chaplaincy Team have reached retirement and will be standing down early in the New Year, including Rev. Canon Jonathan Baldwin, Maj.
-Linda Perkin and Rev. George Pinnel.
-We join with other airport staff in appreciation for their endless support and contribution to airport life over the years, and offering congratulations and warm wishes for the future.
+Several long-standing members of the Gatwick Chaplaincy Team have reached retirement including Rev. Canon Jonathan Baldwin CE, Linda Perkin, Vinnie and Lesley Stolle SA, and Rev. George Pinnel CE.
+We join with other airport staff in appreciation for their endless support and contribution to airport life over the years, and in offering congratulations and warm wishes for the future.

 Gatwick Chaplaincy continuing support for passengers and staff